flaviagiammarino/stanford-hypoglycemia-forecasting/README.md

 The linear classifier has the following hyperparameters:

 - `l1_penalty`: (`float`, default = 0.005). <br>
-The L1 penalty of the linear classifier.
+The L1 penalty.

 - `l2_penalty`: (`float`, default = 0.05). <br>
-The L2 penalty of the linear classifier.
+The L2 penalty.

 - `learning_rate`: (`float`, default = 0.00001). <br>
-The learning rate used for training the linear classifier.
+The learning rate used for training.

 - `batch_size`: (`int`, default = 32). <br>
-The batch size used for training the linear classifier.
+The batch size used for training.

 - `epochs`: (`int`, default = 1000). <br>
-The maximum number of training epochs of the linear classifier.
+The maximum number of training epochs.

 The following additional hyperparameters are used for deriving the model's input sequences and output labels: